Harry Harpham: Early career

 Harpham left school at 16, and became a coal miner at Clipstone Colliery.
 He took part in the miners' strike of 1984–85 as an NUM member, staying out for the duration.

 Political career

 In 2000, Harpham was elected to Sheffield City Council, serving as a councillor for Manor ward.
 He represented Darnall ward from 2004 onwards, and was deputy leader of the council from 2012.
 He did not stand at the 2015 council election.

 Harpham was elected as the Member of Parliament (MP) for Sheffield Brightside and Hillsborough in the 2015 general election.
 He was one of the final deep coal miners ever to enter parliament.
 He was one of 125 MPs who employed a member of their family, in his case, employing his wife as a part-time researcher.
-He supported Andy Burnham in the 2015 Labour leadership election.
-He served as Parliamentary Private Secretary (PPS) to Lisa Nandy, the shadow energy secretary.
-He was a Member of Parliament for 260 days, making him one of the shortest serving MPs.
+He supported Andy Burnham in the 2015 Labour leadership election, in which Burnham came second to Jeremy Corbyn.
+He served as Parliamentary Private Secretary (PPS) to Lisa Nandy, then the shadow energy secretary in Corbyn's shadow cabinet.
+He was a Member of Parliament for 273 days, making him one of the shortest serving MPs.